lgan1989/LunarLander/README.md

 _Wenbo Yuan_

 ## License
-All resources and codes in this project are all free to use with no limitation.
+All resources and codes in this project are free to use with no limitation.